preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - New Tab Section component, use it to create tabbed views on your pages.
 - Deleting a page now gives correct UI feedback.
 - Ensured correct label on the edit link and edit header in related links.
+- Picking a document in related links can now support libraries with more than 5000 documents.

 Document Management
 ***********************
 - Support for .vsdx icons.
+- The Tabs Drafts, Tasks, and Published now has a larger click area (#117861).

 Tenant Administration
 ***********************